nightintoxicated/Book-of-admin-tips/README.md

 4. its SElinux<br>
 5. the time and / or date is wrong<br>
 6. you’re missing libs and dependencies<br>
+7. turn on and enable better logging e.g. rsyslog<br>
+8. can the program run in a more verbose mode?<br>

 network diagnosing:<br>
 <br>